Heat Pump vs. Electric Furnace

 Absorption heat pumps are not powered by electricity.

-It works heat powered by natural gas, propane, geothermal heated or solar heated water.
+It works, powered by heat from natural gas, propane, geothermal sources, or solar-heated water.

-These heat pumps use an ammonia-water absorption cycle to heat and cool your house.
+These heat pumps utilize an ammonia-water absorption cycle to both heat and cool your home.

 Here are some of the advantages and downsides of heat pumps: